WordPress/openverse/documentation/projects/proposals/visual_regression_testing/20220217-implementation_plan.md

 However, we also need a way of easily reviewing the diffed images.
 Luckily, [GitHub already has this functionality built into it's PR diff previews](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#viewing-differences).
-This means when an existing screenshot is replaced we'd be able to review and approve this change as a normal part of our PR review process, just like we review code.
+This means when an existing screenshot is replaced we'd be able to review and approve this change as a standard part of our PR review process, just like we review code.

 ### Alternative/additional tooling